Matching complexes of trees and applications of the matching tree algorithm: Introduction

-Historically, {\em perfect matchings} of the honeycomb graph have been studied because of their connections to chemistry, where they are known as Kekul\`e structures \cite{klein_etal, hite_etal}, and plane partitions \cite{Stanley, Kuperberg}.
+Historically, perfect matchings of the honeycomb graph have been studied because of their connections to chemistry (where they are known as Kekul\`e structures \cite{klein_etal, hite_etal}) and to plane partitions \cite{Stanley, Kuperberg}.
 A \emph{perfect matching} of a graph is a matching in which every vertex is incident to exactly one edge of the matching.
-In a honeycomb graph, a perfect matching corresponds to a rhombus tiling of a hexagonal region of triangles, which is equivalent to a plane partition.
-A \emph{plane partition} is a two dimensional array of integers that are non-increasing moving from left to right and from top to bottom.
-Plane partitions can be visualized as a pile of unit cubes in the positive octant of $\mathbb{R}^{3}$ following the non-increasing conditions (Figure~\ref{fig:honeycomb2}).

-Many techniques from different areas of mathematics have been used to study matching complexes (see \cite{Michelle} for a thorough survey).
-Examples include discrete Hodge theory and symmetric function theory \cite{Friedman}, techniques from algebraic topology such as long exact sequences \cite{Bouc}, shellability of face posets \cite{Shareshian_Wachs, Woodroofe}, combinatorial topology~\cite{Marietti_Testa_forests}, and, more recently, discrete Morse matchings \cite{Braun_Hough}.
+Many methods from different areas of mathematics have been used to study matching complexes (see \cite{Michelle} for a thorough survey).
+Examples include techniques such as long exact sequences \cite{Bouc}, shellability of face posets \cite{Shareshian_Wachs, Woodroofe}, combinatorial topology~\cite{Marietti_Testa_forests}, and, more recently, discrete Morse matchings \cite{Braun_Hough}.
 For an independence complex, discrete Morse matchings can be found through the Matching Tree Algorithm developed by Bousquet-Melou, Linusson, and Nevo~\cite{Bou_Lin_Nevo}.
-We use the Matching Tree Algorithm as a tool for studying the matching complex of $G$ after first finding the line graph of $G$.

-Most results of matching complexes focus on understanding the homology and connectivity, see for example \cite{Bjorner_etal, Shareshian_Wachs, Ziegler}.
+Most results of matching complexes focus on understanding the homology and connectivity (e.g.~\cite{Bjorner_etal, Shareshian_Wachs, Ziegler}).
 For a deeper review we refer the interested reader to \cite[Chapter 11]{Jakob}.
 Determining the homotopy type of matching complexes has proven to be more difficult.
-Beyond Kozlov's results for paths and cycles, Matsushita's recent result for grid graphs, and Marietti's and Testa's result for forests, the literature concerning homotopy type of matching complexes is sparse.